 Benefits of OakLabs' biomarker signature

-We have a proven track record and can look back at numerous successful CDx projects.
+We have a proven track record and can reference numerous successful CDx projects.
 Learn more about the reasons why pharma companies worldwide trust in OakLabs:

-There is a broad range of data you can acquire from patients including including proteins, mRNA, miRNA, proteins, DNA methylation, metabolites or SNPs in various sample types like plasma, serum, urine, liquore, biopsies or facies.
+There is a broad range of data you can acquire from patients including proteins, mRNA, miRNA, proteins, DNA methylation, metabolites or SNPs in various sample types like plasma, serum, urine, liquore, biopsies or facies.
 Which sample type and biomarker type is most suitable strongly depends on the individual clinical trial.
 The table below gives a brief overview of regular settings we support/accompany.
-Nonetheless, we profoundly evaluate each project individually and therefore ensure to proceed with the best strategy.
+Nonetheless, we thoroughly evaluate each project individually and proceed with the best possible strategy.